College of Engineering, Mathematics and Science

 • Women in STEM Program - The Women in STEM Program educates and engages students, parents, and educators on gender diversity in science, technology, engineering and mathematics (STEM) fields to create a more diverse, competitive, and balanced workforce.
 Women in EMS programming creates a supportive community where women prosper.

 • Advising - Academic advisors and coaches are available to assist students with many academic topics.
-Depending upon the student’s academic status, an advisor in Academic Support Programs or a faculty advisor will be assigned.
+Depending upon the student’s academic status, an academic advisor in EMS Student Success Programs or a faculty advisor will be assigned.
 The advisor can assist student with priority registration, degree progress checks, academic planning, course and major selection, career and internship exploration, academic coaching, success skills (like time management and test taking skills) and locating and using campus resources.
 They can also help students transition to college by sharing appropriate campus resources.